denevell/Natch-Android/README.md

 ## Backlog

 * Use a lower resource hungry emulator in the docker container.
+* I should be able to edit my thread title and content

 ## Ice-box

 ### Edit thread

-* I should be able to edit my thread title
 * I should see an error on edit thread if there
+* I shouldn't be able to edit thread if not mine

+### Edit post

+* I should be able to edit my post
+* I shouldn't be able to edit post if not mine
+* I should see an error on edit post if there

 ### Delete thread